wereii/DDTIC/README.md

       show();
     } // Keep mute/deafen menu items in sync with client, based on icon states

-    // >HERE COMES THE IF< (replace this whole line, do not keep the double slash at the start)
+    // >HERE COMES THE IF< (replace this whole line, DO NOT keep the double slash at the start)
     ```

-  - For verification, the code after this looks like this:
+  - For verification, the code after all that should look like this:

     ```js
     // ...